 We can know God because His great love is manifested unto us.
 Immediately after making the assertion that “God is love”, the Apostle John wrote, “In this was manifested the love of God toward us, because that God sent his only begotten Son into the world, that we might live through him.
 Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins” (1 John 4:9-10).
 God’s love has sent the Son of God to bear all our sins so that we may know Him intimately.

 How amazing it is that God should love vile mortals like us.
-Who can fully comprehend that the eternal God, who is holy, would love ungrateful rebels such as we?
-What a great mystery and a grand miracle that the divine love would send His only begotten Son into the world for us!
-If this is not love, what then is love?
+Who can fully comprehend that the holy, eternal God would love ungrateful rebels such as we?
+What a great mystery and a grand miracle that divine love would send His only begotten Son into the world for us!
+If this is not love, what is then?

 John says, “Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins” (1 John 4:10).
 God’s sending of His Son is so unusual and such an unprecedented expression of love that the apostle says, “Herein is love”.
 God loved the world so wonderfully, so amazingly and so incredibly that He sacrificed His only begotten Son as the ransom for the redemption of sinners.
 “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us” (Romans 5:8).

 How can we ever describe the love of God that allows us to call Him, “Father!”
 There can be no higher expression of love than His adopting of us, reckless children as we are, as His own, now and forever.
-There can never be any greater act of love, even from God, than that which He manifested through the sacrifice of His Son so that we may be reconciled to Him as His children.
+There can never be any greater act of love – even from God – than that which He has manifested through the sacrifice of His Son, so that we may be reconciled to Him as His children!
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).

 There is none who is infinitely perfect in love as God.
-O what astonishing goodness and condescension from the Almighty God towards us who believe on His Son.
-God is love!
+O, what astonishing goodness and condescension from the Almighty God towards us who believe on His Son.
+Indeed, God is love!